It is the dream of every bargain hunter to uncover at a flea market, a master’s painting, a rare piece, or a find that will make his or her fortune.

 The man paid $14,000 for the item.
 At first, he intended to melt down the egg for scrap, but since the egg contained a Vacheron Constantin watch, he figured he could sell it at slightly above the gold value, for a quick $15,000.
 But no one was interested.
 Fortunately.

 In despair, the scrap metal dealer typed the keywords “egg” and “Vacheron Constantin” into Google and came up with a Telegraph article about a lost imperial Fabergé Easter egg which was given by Alexander III to his wife Empress Maria Feodorovna in Easter 1887.
 He then began to suspect he was holding a rare piece, worth a reported $33 million.

-The Wartski representative who travelled from London to verify the genuineness of the Fabergé egg, discovered that the scrap-metal dealer lived in a modest home next to a highway and a Dunkin’ Donuts.
+The Wartski representative who traveled from London to verify the genuineness of the Fabergé egg discovered that the scrap-metal dealer lived in a modest home next to a highway and a Dunkin’ Donuts.
 The Fabergé egg was sitting on the kitchen counter, next to some cupcakes.

 Only fifty of the imperial eggs were made for the royal family, and eight remained missing before the latest find, though only three of those are known to have survived the Russian revolution.

 #3.
 A drawing by Albrecht Dürer (Estimates: $50 million)